- Outlook is one of the world's most popular mail clients and PIMs.

 - Click the file menu on Outlook

-With knowledge of the main causes and fixes of the error 0x800CCC13 Outlook, you should be able to remedy the problem.
+With the details provided, you should be able to remedy the problem.
 However, if you still receive the error message after these fixes, then you may want to consider reinstalling the Outlook application.